circleNebula/PhysicsEngine/README.md

 # PhysicsEngine

-## It became a plugin for rigid bodies
+## It became a plugin for just rigid bodies, needs repairing.
+Holds a lot of insight into chaos

 ## Uses my own Collision algorithm